|

 Colors ex-CIWL: Sleepers dark-blue; Bar, Restaurants, Pullman dark-blue/cream; E656 light-grey/blue.

 The Wagons-Lits company created its own Pullman Orient-Express, for hire and then also for Paris evening excursions.
 Its consist (in 1994) comprised the Cote d'Azur type Pullmans 4151, 4159, the Train Bleu bar saloons 4148, 4160, the service-car 4013, diners and, when required, sleepers.
-In 2008 it was decided to give it a final refuge in the Mulhouse railway museum.
+In 2008 it was decided to give it a future refuge in the Mulhouse railway museum.
+At that time, Wagons-Lits was fully owned by Accord.
+In 2010 (according to a Web information) a 60% share was sold to Newrest (Eurest), to be followed by the rest in 2013.
+Accor gave away in 2010 the cars (and also the CIWL archives) to SNCF for preservation.

 Turkish all-sleeper special Istanbul - Prague - Vienna - Istanbul, CD locomotive 230039-0, in Czechia 1999 (Radko Friml)